Lantic Bay and Polruan Circular

 Follow the signed path from the car park towards Lantic Beach.
 The beach regularly comes up in lists of top Cornwall and top UK beaches.
 Steep climb down and up but worth it.
 If you are not going down to the beach turn right when you get to the coast path.

-After just over a mile there is a path signed off to the left to Lanteglos Church - this is a quick route back to the car park, but you will miss out on Pont (above).
+After just over a mile there is a path signed off to the right to Lanteglos Church - this is a quick route back to the car park, but you will miss out on Pont (above).
 Pont sits at the head of Pont Pill estuary and is a lovely collection of lime kilns, quays and cottages.

 Wonderful views down to Lantic beach and then you will start to see the red and white marker on Gribben Head in the distance.
 This is very near the house where Daphne du Maurier lived.